vashman/typesystems/doc/typebuffer_tutorial.md

   3. Adding Typebuffers to a Container
   4. Checking Container for Typebuffer
   5. Retriving a Typebuffer from a Container
+  6. Checking if a buffer is empty
+  7. Clearing data in a buffer

 2 Introduction
 ==========================================================================